Estimated reading time: 65 minutes

 The intake, also known as a cold air return, is one of the most important parts of an HVAC system.
 It is essentially a register that inhales cold air and channels it toward the ducts.
 The intake consists of several components, including a grille that covers the opening to provide protection from debris and safety for curious fingers.
 Inside the grille are a damper and louver, which help regulate how much air is admitted to the system at any time.

 Installing an optimal number and size of intakes in various rooms heavily affects performance; Too few intakes can result in stagnant air causing unpleasant odors or possible health risks due to inadequate ventilation.
 Similarly, too many intakes can cause uncomfortable drafts and reduce energy efficiency.
-Therefore knowing how many and what size of intakes are needed for each space is integral in ensuring maximum energy savings and reliable comfort levels indoors.
+Therefore knowing how many and what size of intakes are needed for each space ensures maximum energy savings and reliable comfort levels indoors.

 Heat exchangers are utilized to transfer thermal energy between locations or mediums.
 It is a form of energy, so when a heat exchanger is used, it helps facilitate the flow of thermal energy between two places.
 Hot coils, condensers, and evaporators are some of the various types of heat exchangers used in many systems today.